 William A. Foster once said, “Quality is never a mistake; it is always the outcome of high intention, genuine effort, intelligent guidance, and flawless execution; it reflects the wise choice among many possibilities”.
 And when it comes to digital product testing, this is simply true.

-One of the most important stages of the entire app design and development lifecycle is testing, which can help identify bugs before the ios mobile application is released to actual users.
-The App Store won’t accept any apps with compilation errors or defects, therefore there are no chances for those problems in the mobile app that is ready for submission.
+Testing is one of the most important stages of the entire app design and development lifecycle.
+It helps identify bugs before the iOS mobile application is released to actual users.
+The App Store won’t accept any apps with compilation errors or defects.
+Therefore, a mobile app ready for submission must be free of such issues.
 Even if an app seems promising and interesting, people typically stop using it if it has functional issues.
-If an app functions appropriately and efficiently, meeting the expectations of the target audience and resolving issues for them, it can be successful for eCommerce, business, advertising, and other reasons.
+An app that functions effectively and meets user expectations can succeed across various fields like eCommerce, business, and advertising.
+By solving user issues, it can create value and drive success.

 Testing does not mean that developers do not deliver the best possible product.
-To provide an example, it is not true to suggest that journalists and writers lack talent and qualifications just because every book, magazine, or newspaper issue is reviewed by an editor.
+For example, it is incorrect to suggest that journalists and writers lack talent and qualifications simply because editors review every book, magazine, or newspaper issue.
 It works the same way for the design and development of mobile apps.
 Varied specialists have different goals and skills in the process to boost general productivity and efficiency.
 Even if the developers did an excellent job and made no mistakes, testing involves more than just looking for problems.
 On the opposite, it helps determine the app’s quality and identifies ways to enhance it through actual interactions.

-Because it is efficient, affordable, and reliable, automated testing is becoming increasingly popular.
-The iOS Simulator and other testing tools, such as Appium, Frank, Calabash, and others, can be used to run the app through testing and identify any problems that need to be fixed.
-Small bugs are prevented from growing into larger problems later on through continuous testing throughout the entire process.
+Automated testing is becoming increasingly popular because it is efficient, affordable, and reliable.
+Developers can use the iOS Simulator and other testing tools, such as Appium, Frank, and Calabash, to test the app and identify any issues that need fixing.
+Continuous testing prevents small bugs from turning into larger problems later.

-A developer will often test an app screen by screen on a device or in the iOS Simulator of Xcode to make sure there are no bugs or issues and everything functions as expected.
+A developer typically tests an app screen by screen on a device or in the iOS Simulator in Xcode.
+This ensures there are no bugs and that all functions work as expected.
 Debugging and fixing may be done simply in Xcode.

 The app should be tested in all aspects.
 Since screen resolution, CPUs, battery life, and memory will vary amongst devices (iPhone, iWatch, iPad, iPod, etc.), developers will need to test the app on each one to see how it performs.
 Additionally, they test UX (How user-friendly is it? ), handling and download speed (Do all the functions function correctly? ), and functionality (Do all the functions work well?).
 Developers examine crash reports in addition to the previously identified problems to determine what needs to be fixed.